Establishing Paternity in South Florida

 Find an Attorney for Establishing Paternity in South Florida

-If you or someone you know in Miami, West Palm Beach, East Naples, or LaBelle, South Florida is attempting to establish their child’s paternity, call Bacchus Law Firm.
+If you or someone you know in Miami, West Palm Beach, East Naples, or LaBelle, South Florida is attempting to establish their child’s paternity, call Bacchus Law Firm to speak with a trusted paternity lawyer Florida families rely on.

-Our attorneys provide experienced hands on counsel when our clients need it the most.
-We have represented clients from all walks of life throughout the Miami Metropolitan area.
+Our attorneys provide experienced hands-on counsel when our clients need it the most.
+We have represented clients from all walks of life throughout the Miami Metropolitan area, including matters involving paternity and child support with the guidance of a child support attorney in South Florida.
 In the past, our clients have had cases in Broward County, Miami-Dade County, Palm Beach County, Hendry County, and Collier County, South Florida.